 - US Army Corps of Engineers, Pittsburgh District

-Thanks to everyone who joined us for the free program at Pittsburgh Botanic Garden in 2015.
-Participants had the opportunity to learn about rain gardens, rain barrels, where rain drains, and more, thanks to South Fayette’s partnership with ASSET STEM Education and fellow municipalities North Fayette, Findlay, Collier and Moon.
+Photo Slideshow: Thanks to everyone who joined us for the free program "Clean Water Is Everybody's Business" at Pittsburgh Botanic Garden.
+Participants had the opportunity to learn about rain gardens, rain barrels, where rain drains, and more, thanks to South Fayette's partnership with ASSET STEM Education and fellow municipalities North Fayette, Findlay, Collier and Moon.